neveragaindottech/neveragaindottech.github.io/_signatures/Alyssa_Wright.md

 ---
   name: Alyssa Wright
-  affiliation: President of OpenStreetMap US and Vice President of Partnerships at Mapzen
+  organization: President of OpenStreetMap US and Vice President of Partnerships at Mapzen
 ---